tic-tac-token/ttt-book/src/chapters/1/writing-the-first-test.md

    cli/src/cmd/utils.rs:43
 ```

 The Solidity compiler fits nicely into a TDD workflow, since the compiler will usually point towards the next incremental step.
-In this case, we haven't created a `fizzbuzz` funciton on our contract under test.
-Let's keep it disciplined and add the simplest implementation that could possibly pass:
+In this case, we haven't  yet created a `fizzbuzz` function on our contract under test.
+Let's keep our workflow disciplined and add the simplest implementation that could possibly pass:

 ```solidity
 contract FizzBuzz {